USEPA/CIP-service/docs/streamlined_installation.md

 3. Configure [Rancher Desktop](https://docs.rancherdesktop.io/ui/preferences/wsl/integrations) or [Docker Desktop](https://docs.docker.com/desktop/wsl/#enabling-docker-support-in-wsl-2-distros) to integrate with your WSL distro.

-4. Log into dockerhub using your credentials via
+4. While all CIP-service images are public, dockerhub may argue with your desire for anonymous access.
+If presented with authentication problems, log into dockerhub using your credentials via
 ```
     docker login
 ```